nesi/puppet-git/README.markdown

 A puppet module for managing the installation and configuration of [git](http://git-scm.com/).

 **WARNING** Changes to how Puppet sets up the environment variables with `exec` resources means this module no longer works as intended when managing repositories as any user other than root.
-It is recommended that the Puppetlabs vcsrepo module is used instead: https://github.com/puppetlabs/puppetlabs-vcsrepo
+It is recommended that the [Puppetlabs vcsrepo module](https://github.com/puppetlabs/puppetlabs-vcsrepo) is used manage repositories.

+## Feature Roadmap

+This module is going to be refactored to operate in conjunction to the vcsrepo module.
+It will manage the installation of git, the configuration of git specific settings, executing git commands, and eventually the management of git hook scripts.

+#### Implemented Features:
+* Installs git from packages
+* Optionally installs git-svn from packages (defaults installed)
+* Optionally installs git-gui from packages (defaults not installed)

+#### Features not yet updated
+* Initialising user accounts with git configurations

+#### Features to be Implemented
+* Sets git user's globals settings
+* Sets git repository local settings
+* Executes git commands
+* Pushes hook scripts into git repositories

 # Usage